Group Knowledge Transfer: Federated Learning of Large CNNs at the Edge: Experiments

 \subsection{Result of Model Accuracy}

 For standard experiments, we run on 16 clients and a GPU server for all datasets and models.
 Fig. \ref{fig:training_curve} shows the curve of the test accuracy during training on ResNet-56 model with 3 datasets.
-It includes the result of centralized training, FedAvg, and GKT.
+It includes the result of centralized training, FedAvg, and FedGKT.
 We also summarize all numerical results of ResNet-56 and ResNet-110 in Table \ref{table:comparison}.
-In both IID and non-IID setting, GKT obtains comparable or even better accuracy than FedAvg.
+In both I.I.D. and non-I.I.D. setting, FedGKT obtains comparable or even better accuracy than FedAvg.

 \textbf{Hyperparameters}.
-There are four important hyper-parameters in our GKT framework: the communication round, as stated in line \#2 of Algorithm \ref{alg:GKT}, the edge-side epoch number, the server-side epoch number, and the server-side learning rate.
-After a tuning effort, we find that the edge-side epoch number can be just 1.
+There are four important hyper-parameters in our FedGKT framework: the communication round, as stated in line \#2 of Algorithm \ref{alg:GKT}, the edge-side epoch number, the server-side epoch number, and the server-side learning rate.
+After a tuning effort, we find that the edge-side epoch number can simply be 1.
 The server epoch number depends on the data distribution.
-For IID data, it is 20, and for non-IID, the value depends on the level of data bias.
-For IID, Adam optimizer \cite{kingma2014adam} works better than SGD with momentum \cite{qian1999momentum}, while for non-IID, SGD with momentum works better.
+For I.I.D. data, the value is 20, and for non-I.I.D., the value depends on the level of data bias.
+For I.I.D., Adam optimizer \cite{kingma2014adam} works better than SGD with momentum \cite{qian1999momentum}, while for non-I.I.D., SGD with momentum works better.
 During training, we reduce the learning rate once the accuracy has plateaued \cite{li2019exponential,shi2020learning}.
 We use the same data augmentation techniques for fair comparison (random crop, random horizontal flip, and normalization).
 More details of hyper-parameters are described in Appendix \ref{app:hpo}.